Security and data privacy

 and speakeasy generate

 .
-The data points these commands send are:
+The data points these commands send are as follows:

 ---|---|